 An alternative solution to the bias issue consists of replacing the NW estimator $\ha{\theta}_{k}^b$, which is the LPR estimator of order zero, with the LPR estimator of order two.
-For LPR estimation at an interior point $x$, if $\ha{\theta}_{k}^b$ is LPR of order $\rho$, the asymptotic bias of $\sqrt{n h} (\ha{\theta}_{k}^b - \theta(P_k))$ is $O\left( \sqrt{n h} h^{\rho+2} \right)$ if $\rho$ is even or $O\left( \sqrt{n h} h^{\rho+1} \right)$ if $\rho$ is odd (Theorem 3.1 by \cite{fan1996}).
-Thus, if an LPR of order $\rho$ has asymptotic bias, that bias vanishes if we increase the order of the polynomial by two if $\rho$ is even or by one if $\rho$ is odd.
+For LPR estimation at an interior point $x$, if $\ha{\theta}_{k}^b$ is LPR of order $\rho$, the asymptotic bias of $\sqrt{n h} (\ha{\theta}_{k}^b - \theta(P_k))$ is $O\left( \sqrt{n h} h^{\rho+2} \right)$ if $\rho$ is even, or $O\left( \sqrt{n h} h^{\rho+1} \right)$ if $\rho$ is odd (Theorem 3.1 by \cite{fan1996}).
+Thus, if an LPR of order $\rho$ has asymptotic bias, that bias vanishes if we increase the order of the polynomial by two if $\rho$ is even, or by one if $\rho$ is odd.
 We keep the NW estimator for a simple and intuitive presentation of our theory in this section, but our permutation tests also apply to LPR estimators.
-We demonstrate so in the context of our third application (Section \ref{sec:applications:rdd}) in the supplemental appendix, Section \ref{proof:lpr}.
+We demonstrate this in the context of our third application (Section \ref{sec:applications:rdd}) in the supplemental appendix (Section D.5).
 In the same spirit, our simulations in Section \ref{sec:mc} and empirical examples in Section \ref{sec:empirical} utilize LPR of order one with MSE-optimal bandwidth and bias-correct it using LPR of order two.
-Other options of bias correction include higher-order kernels (\cite{liracine2007}, Section 1.11) and the boostrap (\cite{racine2001}).
+Other options of bias correction include higher-order kernels (\cite{liracine2007}, Section 1.11) and the bootstrap (\cite{racine2001}).

-In case the distribution of $(X_1,Y_1)$ equals that of $(X_2,Y_2)$, the permutation test in \eqref{eq:setup:testfun} has exact size in finite samples.
+When the distribution of $(X_1,Y_1)$ equals that of $(X_2,Y_2)$, the permutation test in \eqref{eq:setup:testfun} has exact size in finite samples.
 For other cases, we rely on asymptotic size control, which depends on Assumptions \ref{aspt:asy_linear} and \ref{aspt:sampling}.
-Regularity conditions such as continuous differentiability of conditional moments yields the asymptotic linear representation of the bias-corrected NW estimator.
+Below, we describe regularity conditions such as continuous differentiability of conditional moments, and Proposition \ref{prop:control_mean} proves the asymptotic linear representation of the bias-corrected NW estimator.